MilesAlford/di-workshop-01-intro-to-p5/README.md

 ```

 **What does `ellipse` do?**
+It makes the draw function produce a circle.
 **What happens if you change the numbers?**
+The size of the ellipses produce changes in accordance with the size of the numbers
 **What do `mouseX` and `mouseY` mean?**
+These are declared variables that track the position of the mouse along x and y axis.
 **What happens if you change the order of the items between the `(` `)`?**

 ---

 **What happens if you add `background(0)` after `draw() {`?
 Why?**
+The program no longer fills the background of the canvas, meaning that the canvas can no longer be seen.

 Replace the ellipse with a triangle.
 Use https://p5js.org/reference/ (the 2D
 primitives section) to help.